IN THIS ARTICLEOverview

 - Incoming webhooks trigger

 NOTEExisting records in your base will not trigger a newly created automation.
 Only after you've turned your automation on, will any record that meets the new trigger condition cause the automation to run.
-For making big updates to multiple existing records in your base we recommend checking out the Batch update app.
+For making big updates to multiple existing records in your base we recommend checking out the Batch update extension.

 An action is a step that performs a task such as sending an email.
 When the trigger fires and the subsequent actions are complete, the automation is said to be executed.